 You are not expected to agree or accept the views of the speaker just because he or she is famous.
 Moreover, if you do not agree with a speaker, ask the speaker a question and challenge his or her views!
 Hopefully, we will always have speakers with whom you disagree; otherwise, the series could be boring.
 There is tremendous value in having diverse opinions — that is what makes the Celebrity Forum interesting and makes our country great.

 There are several reasons why tickets to individual lectures are not available.
 Selling it as a series allows us to advertise the Celebrity Forum at one time which tremendously reduces the marketing cost.
 Marketing each of the speakers individually would greatly increase the cost of the series.

 Single tickets to individual events are not sold.
-If a series is not sold out when it begins, tickets remain available by series only, discounted for the remaining events.
+If a series is not sold out when it begins, tickets remain available by series only.

 The Celebrity Forum is an easy, effective, enjoyable way to keep up-to-date on current affairs, which includes domestic and international perspectives.
 Often, friends and small groups attend together and discuss the program after the session.
 Some groups have pre-study meetings.
 Following a speaker's appearance, the talk around Silicon Valley often times has to do with what that speaker said the night before.

 Yes.
 From the beginning night in January, 1968, it was a sell-out.